lwsporcello/lacework-detection-efficacy/README.md

   1. Download lw-stage-2 as a second stage binary
   2. Change permissions to stage 2 binary so it can be executed
   3. Execute stage 2 binary
-  4. Beacon once to the C2 server, then terimnate
+  4. Beacon once to the C2 server, then terminate

 This binary will be executed in the background, and usually takes 1 minute or less to complete.

 ### lw-stage-2
 This binary will:
-  1. Download install-demo-1.sh bash script, which can be used to install an XMRig coin miner (It will NOT execute the coinminer script)
+  1. Download install-demo-1.sh bash script, which can be used to install something malicious (It only contains an echo line)
   2. The script is downloaded from a "known" bad domain
-  3. Continuosly beacon to C2 server
+  3. Beacon to C2 server 10 times

 This binary will be executed in the background as a child process of lw-stage-1.
-This binary run indefinitely, **so be sure to manually kill this process!!**
+This binary runs for about 10min, **but you can kill this process manually**

+There is a log file created for each

+### Setup
+1. run `./build.sh` to build the binaries
+2. copy `c2-api` and `c2-listener` to a single VM or multiple VMs and start the apps
+3. copy the `bin/lw-*` files to server as well, and put in a `bin` directory adjacent to the `c2-*` binaries